Bryn Athyn Cathedral: Stained glass windows

 Most of the metal in the cathedral is Monel Metal.

+Location

 The Ezekiel Tower, located south of the main 150 ft tower, was built between the years 1920–1926.
 The Choir Hall and Michael Tower lie to the north of the main cathedral.
 This addition was completed in 1929 and even though this is the last completed portion of the complex, its architecture is from the earliest period.

 Right next to the college, the library and the cathedral is the academy-affiliated Glencairn Museum.
 Originally the private residence of Raymond Pitcairn, this castle-like building now houses a collection of mostly religious artwork from around the world and is open to the public.

 The cathedral is part of the Bryn Athyn Historic District, which was listed as a National Historic Landmark on October 7, 2008.